tylercona/project/README.md

 Sensor Module and a Raspberry Pi 4 accompanied by Flask to run a web server.
-The purpose of the project is to use the Raspberry Pi to draw data from the sensor and display it clearly on a web server or an external display connected to the Raspberry Pi.
+The purpose of the project is to use the Raspberry Pi to draw data from the sensor and display it clearly on a web server on an external display connected to the Raspberry Pi or on any other device connected to the same Wi-Fi network.
 A web server will be hosted using Flask and hosted on a local server for the user.
-Using Python and HTML, a code will be scripted to provide instructions to the Raspberry Pi to collect data from the sensor module through GPIO and display it on a live updating web server.
+Using Python and HTML, a code will be scripted to provide instructions to the Raspberry Pi to collect data from the sensor module through GPIO pins and display it on a live updating web server.
 Using this product any person can be able to quickly receive an accurate reading of the ambient temperature and humidity for experimental logging